grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 message.ApplyTo(_sessions);
 ~~~

-Note that, while the above code needs to change when the rule "first validate, then apply to sessions" changes, it does not need to change in case we want to add a new type of message that complies with the current logic.
-The only place we need to change in such case is the factory.
-Let's see how it would look like if we decided to add a session refresh message:
+Note that the above code does not need to change in case we want to add a new type of message that is compatible with the existing flow of processing messages[^messageotherchangecase].
+The only place we need to modify in such case is the factory.
+For example, imagine we decided to add a session refresh message.
+The modified factory would look like this:

 ~~~
 public class Version1ProtocolMessageFactory